TheStanfordDaily/stanforddaily-wordpress/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.7.1: June 19, 2019 =
+- Fixed: SVN didn't add one of our files.

+= 7.7.0: June 18, 2019 =
+- New: Admin bar insights now available in the WordPress admin.
+- New: We've added a custom integration with the WP Site Health Checks area so that you know your site is always properly configured for Google Analytics tracking.
+- Tweak: We've tweaked our settings panel a bit to accomodate our new eCommerce tracking for LifterLMS.
+- Fixed: We've fixed a bug that caused a compatibility issue with WP-CLI.

 = 7.6.0: April 24, 2019 =
 - New: Frontend admin bar reports for your website in the last 30 days.
 - New: Brand new About Us page which includes info on getting started and using MonsterInsights features.